From Pati Jinch, we present to you a Thanksgiving turkey recipe like no other!

-- brining bag large enough for a turkey, (or an extra-large plastic bag)
+- brine bag large enough for a turkey, (or an extra-large plastic bag)

-- Slide the turkey, with the breast side down, into the brining bag.
+- Slide the turkey, breast side down, into the brining bag.
 Pour the marinade into the bag and massage it into the bird, working it into the cavity and all the crevasses.
-Place the bag in a mixing bowl or roasting pan and refrigerate for 12 to 48 hours, turning the turkey a couple of times to redistribute the marinade.
+Place the bag in a mixing bowl or roasting pan, and refrigerate for 12 to 48 hours, turning the turkey a couple of times to redistribute the marinade.

 - Set the oven rack at the lowest position and preheat the oven to 450 degrees Fahrenheit.

 - Spread the onions and tomatoes in a large roasting pan.
-Sit the turkey on the vegetables breast side up.
-Stuff the main cavity with as much stuffing as it can hold and place the rest in a buttered baking dish.
-Close the cavity by crossing and tying the legs with butcher’s twine.
-Tuck the wing tips under the turkey.
+Set the turkey on top of the vegetables, breast side up.
+Stuff the main cavity with as much stuffing as it can hold, and place the rest in a buttered baking dish.
+Close the cavity by crossing and tying the legs with the butcher’s twine, and tuck the wing tips under the turkey.
 Pour as much of the remaining marinade over the turkey as will fit halfway up the pan.

-- Roast the turkey for 30 minutes.
-Cover the turkey with layers of banana leaves, if you are using them, and then cover the entire pan with aluminum foil, sealing it as best as you can.
-The less steam that is able to escape the better.
+- Cover the turkey with layers of banana leaves, if you are using them.
+Then cover the entire pan with aluminum foil, sealing it as best as you can, the less steam that can escape the better.
+Roast the turkey for 30 minutes.

-- Remove turkey from the oven and let it rest for at least 15 to 20 minutes, loosely covered with the aluminum foil.
+- Remove the turkey from the oven, loosely covered with aluminum foil, and let it rest for at least 15 to 20 minutes.

 - Strain all the cooked vegetables and juice into a medium 3-quart saucepan, pressing with the back of the spoon to get as much liquid as possible.
 Set aside 1 cup for the stuffing.
 Simmer the remaining sauce for 15 to 20 minutes, until it has reduced by half.

-- While the turkey rests, pour the reserved marinade over the stuffing in the baking dish and place it in the oven for 20 minutes, or until it is hot and the top is crisped.
+- While the turkey rests, pour the reserved marinade over the stuffing in the baking dish.
+Place it in the oven for 20 minutes, or until it is hot and the top is crisped.

-- Carve the turkey and serve with the stufﬁng.
+- Carve the turkey and serve it with the stufﬁng.